Astro-Sean/autophot/docs/source/autophot_instructions.rst

 .. note::

-   Coammnds to control source detection algorithim
+   Commands to control source detection algorithim used for finding bright, isolated stars.
+This list of stars is used when building the PSF, finding the FWHM and solving for the WCS.